appsmithorg/appsmith-docs/website/docs/reference/widgets/datepicker.md

 This query retrieves data based on the user-selected date range.
 Next, you can bind the `onDateSelected` event to run the `filterdata` query for both Datepickers.

-## Set min and max date limit

-To set a minimum and maximum date limit for the date pickers, you can make use of the **Min Date** and **Max Date** properties.
-These properties allow you to set the minimum and maximum selectable dates for the date pickers.
-Once you set these limits, only the dates that fall within the specified range would be displayed and selectable.

 ## Properties